-How To Freeze Spinach and Other Leafy Greens For Later (With Shortcuts!)
+How To Freeze Spinach, Kale, and Other Leafy Greens For Later (With Shortcuts!)

 If you’ve started incorporating green smoothies into your daily diet, you’ve probably had the frustrating experience of opening your vegetable crisper to grab the ingredients to make your smoothie – only to find that your spinach is slimy or your chard is totally wilted.

-While actually making a smoothie every day is fairly simple, keeping fresh greens on hand can be a bit more of a challenge.
-Don’t worry, I can help so this never happens to you again.
+While actually making a smoothie every day is fairly simple, keeping fresh greens on hand can be a bit more of a challenge, especially if you can’t get to the grocery store regularly.
+Don’t worry!
+I can help so this never happens to you again.
+Freezing greens is a smart skill for preparedness and for making sure you have the healthiest foods on-hand, even in tough situations.

 In this article: